What Is Bitcoin Cash?

-Bitcoin is a cryptocurrency, initially released in 2009 by 'Satoshi Nakamoto' a pseudonym for one or a group of individuals.
-Their motivation was dissatisfaction with the incumbent fiat currency system and its role in global economics and the perceived reinforcement of geopolitical power structures.
+Bitcoin is a cryptocurrency initially released in 2009 by 'Satoshi Nakamoto', a pseudonym for one or a group of individuals.
+Their motivation was the dissatisfaction with the incumbent fiat currency system and its role in global economics , as well as the perceived reinforcement of geopolitical power structures.

-While there are a number of differences between cryptocurrencies we aren't able to go into here, the main difference between Bitcoin and other cryptocurrencies such as LiteCoin and Ether, is that it has, so far, gained more traction.
-Bitcoin was the first real cryptocurrency to see widespread adoption and its traction has accelerated as businesses have started to accept payments in Bitcoin.
+While there are a number of differences between cryptocurrencies, the main difference between Bitcoin and other cryptocurrencies such as Litecoin and Ether, is that it has, so far, gained more traction.
+Bitcoin was the first real cryptocurrency to experience widespread adoption, and its traction has accelerated as businesses have started to accept payments in Bitcoin.

 What Is Bitcoin Cash?

-Bitcoin Cash news is rife at the moment!
-This new cryptocurrency is hot off the press - and has only existed since 1 August 2017.
-While new cryptocurrencies are popping up all the time, some significantly distinctive from Bitcoin and some more or less copycats, the crucial difference with Bitcoin Cash is that its origins come from the original Bitcoin.
+Bitcoin Cash has existed since 1 August 2017, making it a relatively new cryptocurrency still.
+While new cryptocurrencies are popping up all the time, some are significantly distinctive from Bitcoin, and some are more or less copycats, the crucial difference with Bitcoin Cash is that its origins come from the original Bitcoin.

 On 1 August 2017, the Bitcoin blockchain 'Hard Forked' into two new blockchains – Bitcoin and Bitcoin Cash.
-That the blockchain 'forked' means that up until the fork, Bitcoin and Bitcoin Cash have exactly the same ledger history.
-From the fork onwards, the ledgers become distinct, meaning two distinct cryptocurrencies now exist.
+For those unfamiliar with the term, when the blockchain 'forked' it meant that up until the fork, Bitcoin and Bitcoin Cash had exactly the same ledger history.
+From the fork onwards, the ledgers become distinct, meaning two distinct cryptocurrencies came into existence.

-Trade Bitcoin Cash CFD on the world's most popular trading platform - MetaTrader 4.
-Unlock the true power of this platform with our awesome MetaTrader 4 Supreme Edition plugin – featuring 60+ exclusive trading tools.
-Download for free today!
+For traders interested in trading CFDs on cryptocurrencies, why not consider trading Bitcoin Cash CFDs on the world's most popular trading platform? - MetaTrader.
+Unlock the true power of this platform with Admiral Markets' MetaTrader Supreme Edition plugin for MetaTrader 4 (MT4) and MetaTrader 5 (MT5) – featuring 60+ exclusive trading tools.

 Why Did the Bitcoin Hard Fork Happen?

 The main attraction of cryptocurrencies as tradable derivatives is their relative volatility in comparison to the more 'mature' fiat currencies.
-They are like emerging market currencies on steroids with demand rollercoasting on sentiment around their future adoption trajectories.
-As a brand new cryptocurrency, Bitcoin Cash's volatility would be expected to be even more pronounced over the coming weeks and months than that of Bitcoin and the other more widely adopted cryptocurrencies such as Ether, LiteCoin and Ripple.
+They are like emerging market currencies that are moving with intense speed, with demand rollercoasting on the sentiment around their future adoption trajectories.
+As a newer cryptocurrency, Bitcoin Cash's volatility could be expected to be more pronounced in comparison to Bitcoin and other more widely adopted cryptocurrencies such as Ether, LiteCoin, and Ripple.

 This potential for volatility is attractive for traders with a higher appetite for risk.
-Bitcoin Cash trading, and trading other alt-coins, may provide opportunities to make a return on your investment, however, it must always be remembered that high volatility also leads to higher risk of loss.
-Take advantage of our volatility protection settings and try out your trades on a free Demo account, with virtual funds, before trading Bitcoin Cash for real.
+Bitcoin Cash CFD trading, and trading other alt-coins, may provide opportunities to make a return on your investment, however, it must always be remembered that high volatility also leads to a higher risk of loss.
+Take advantage of Admiral Markets' volatility protection settings and try out your trades on a free demo trading account, with virtual funds, before trading Bitcoin Cash CFDs for real.

 What Influences the Price of Bitcoin Cash?

 If the Bitcoin Cash value – as well as other cryptocurrencies – is not influenced by the monetary policy of central banks and geopolitical events like other assets, then what are the main influencers?
-Trading Bitcoin Cash means understanding what influences the price.
-It is currently, despite being such a new cryptocurrency, the second most valuable in the world (by market capitalisation), behind only Bitcoin itself.
-So, what are the drivers?
+Trading Bitcoin Cash requires traders to have an understanding of what influences the price.
+It is currently, despite being a newer cryptocurrency, the second most valuable in the world (by market capitalisation), behind only Bitcoin itself.
+So, what are the main drivers?

 - Exchanges accepting BHC – when Bitcoin Cash started, exchanges and wallets were reluctant to take up the new cryptocurrency.
 More and more are now accepting it, driving up its value as it is becomes easier to store and transfer.
-This is a major factor in how successful Bitcoin Cash will be in gaining adoption traction.
-Traders should keep an eye on new exchanges and wallet providers, especially the bigger ones, announcing they will start accepting Bitcoin Cash.
+This is a major factor in how successful Bitcoin Cash will be in gaining adoption traction in the future.
+Traders should keep an eye on new exchanges and wallet providers, especially the bigger ones, when they are announcing that they will start accepting Bitcoin Cash.

-- The Pace of Mining – Bitcoin Cash is very attractive for miners as its smaller block size, in comparison to the original Bitcoin, means it is currently easier to mine and so more lucrative for them.
-The smaller block size also means more transactions and miners earn money on transactions involving their mined blocks, further increasing its popularity.
+- The Pace of Mining – Bitcoin Cash is very attractive for miners as its smaller block size, in comparison to the original Bitcoin, means that it is currently easier to mine, and therefore more lucrative for them.
+The smaller block size also means that more transactions and miners earn money on transactions involving their mined blocks, thereby further increasing its popularity.

 The simple answer is that no one really knows.
-How successful Bitcoin Cash will be in terms of adoption and what repercussions it will have on the original Bitcoin is impossible to tell at this stage.
-The only thing that can be said for certain at this stage is that the 'Hard Fork' from BTC has kept the records of existing transactions intact and that what is happening is a very interesting experiment that will tell us a lot about the future of cryptocurrencies, not only Bitcoin and Bitcoin Cash.
+How successful Bitcoin Cash will be in terms of adoption, and what repercussions it will have on the original Bitcoin is impossible to tell at this stage.
+The only thing that can be stated for certain at this stage is that the 'Hard Fork' from BTC has kept the records of existing transactions intact, and that what is happening is a very interesting experiment that will tell us a lot about the future of cryptocurrencies, not only Bitcoin and Bitcoin Cash.